jonathanhines/midtown/about/celina.markdown

 I earned my Masters in Occupational Therapy from McMaster University and have completed post – graduate continuing education in ergonomics, cognitive assessment and rehabilitation, concussion treatment, and pain management.

 Personally, I am finding my way through life as a mother of a two year old boy.
 I enjoy the outdoors, exercising (though it’s been a challenge getting back into it), and spending time with my family.
 I have a supportive husband, who is also a chef and has inspired me to become a food connoisseur.
 I have found the pandemic challenging personally and professionally, but I hope better days are ahead.
 I look forward to someday traveling again.

+Is there something else you’d like to know about me?
+[Just ask](mailto:celina@midtownrehab.ca).